debbiect246/recipe-app/README.md

 ---------------------
 In this project, I designed a recipe app for users to add, update, or search for caribbean recipes.
-My late father was from the Caribbean island of Grenada and I was lucky enough to enjoy many family holidays on the island in my childhood and later on as an adult with my own family.
-I loved the fresh fruit and vegetables which were cheap and plentiful, sometimes free!
+My late father was from the Caribbean island of Grenada and I was lucky enough to enjoy many family holidays on the island in my childhood and later on as an adult with my own children.
+I loved the exotic fresh fruit and vegetables which were cheap and plentiful, sometimes free!
 I loved the recipes that could be created with these wonderful ingredients.

-I thought that it would be a good idea to bring produce an app to store details of user' favourite recipes and it will also be a good place for users to search for other recipes.
+I thought that it would be a good idea to bring produce an app to store details of user's favourite recipes and it will also be a good place for users to search for other recipes.
 Recipes can be categorised into lunch and dinner recipes and users can search for recipes by type of recipe, recipe contents, island recipe comes from and recipes which do not contain allergens.
+The site also gives brief information on the island the recipe comes from maybe encouraging a user to consider a visit to one of these lovely islands.

 UX